dotswg/dots-requirements/draft-ietf-dots-requirements.md

 operators around the globe, from Tier-1 service providers on down to enterprises and small businesses.
 Attack scale and frequency similarly have continued to increase, in part as a result of software vulnerabilities leading to reflection and amplification attacks.
-Once-staggering attack traffic volume is now the norm, and the impact of larger-scale attacks attract the attention of international press agencies.
+High-volume attacks saturating inbound links are now common, and the impact of larger-scale attacks attract the attention of international press agencies.

 The greater impact of contemporary DDoS attacks has led to increased focus on